 Since my work usually entails a lot of running about, I was expecting a laptop which is durable and thus, able to match up to my hectic schedule.
 After having carried it along with me for around a month or so, I was delighted to observe that there were almost no scratches on the exterior parts.

 Everyday bumps and scuffs didn’t even leave a mark on the laptop.
 But there are some problems with the finishing of the mini laptop.
 The start button and all the other buttons that line up the laptop feel flimsy to the touch and wobble after a period of usage time.

 The USP of the laptop is neither its looks nor its build quality.
 It’s the performance.
 The HP Pavilion x2, being a convertible, allowed me to use it as a tablet or a laptop as per my wish.
 The magnetic hinge which connected the screen to the keyboard was efficient and didn’t get loose with repeated use.

 Apart from that, the x2 is deceptively thin.
 My friend has an Acer Aspire Switch 11.
 Though they are almost similarly priced, I noticed that the x2 was about 5 inches slimmer than the Acer product.

-Obviously, when you are making a budget laptop, you have to cut corners.
+Obviously, when you are making a small laptop in budget, you have to cut corners.
 I was interested to see what corners HP would cut for the same.
 My worst fears were confirmed true when I saw that the display had a poor resolution which meant that black looked like inky gray on the screen.
 Even bright colors like red looked a bit faded.